Developer-Autodesk/viewer-javascript-tutorial/chapter-3.md

 </pre>

 Every element in the displayed model has a unique ID called a dbId.
 The code you've just written simply stores the dbId of the first element in the list of elements that the user selected.
 (Usually, the user will only select a single element, but more complete code would handle multiple selected elements).

 You can test your code now, if you like.
 Put a breakpoint in the event handler to check its being called when you select an element.
 You can use Developer
 Tool of Chrome or similar tools in other modern browsers to do debugging like setting breaking point, watch variable values, etc.  (Hint: You select a model element by clicking it with you mouse; elements are highlighted in blue when selected).

 <a name="Step6"></a>
 ## Step 6 – Displaying a panel

 Now we'll get properties of selected component and display them in a custom viewer panel.
 Using the viewer UI to create your extensions will help migrating code from one project to another.
-It helps making your extension non-dependent of the client.
-However, you can manipulate any other component of your web application from the extension – you could read or write information stored in a separate database, or update a table somewhere else on the webpage., etc, etc.
+It helps making your extension independent of the client.
+However, you can manipulate any other component of your web application from the extension – you could read or write information stored in a separate database, or update a table somewhere else on the webpage, etc.

 Add some code to initialize an empty panel in the body of your extension:
 <pre>